EthicalSource/contributor_covenant/README.md

 ## Translating

 We're always looking for new localizations of Contributor Covenant and are thankful to the volunteers who spend their time on translations.
-Now, thanks to @wfdd, there is a [Pandoc HTML generation template for v1.4](version/1/4/.index-template.html) of the CoC.

-If you are interested in doing a translation, follow these steps:
+If you are interested in doing a translation, please follow these steps:

 * Fork the repo and make a branch for your translation.
 * Create a markdown file with your translation in `version/1/4/code-of-conduct.YOURTWOLETTERLANGUAGECODE.md`.